-Performance Evaluation: Required.
-1. Demonstrate skill competency as indicated by the skill criteria on the Performance Evaluation Sheets. a.
-Performance Evaluation One: Adult - One-Provider CPR AED b.
-Performance Evaluation Four: Adult First Aid -Severe, Life-Threatening External Bleeding c.
-Performance Evaluation Five: Adult First Aid - Severe Allergic Reaction Certification Period May not exceed 2 years from month of issue.
+- 1. Demonstrate skill competency as indicated by the skill criteria on the Performance Evaluation Sheets. - a.
+Performance Evaluation One: Adult One-Provider CPR AFD - b.
+Performance Evaluation Four: Adult First Aid -Severe, Life-Threatening External Bleeding - c.
+Performance Evaluation Five: Adult First Aid Severe Allergic Reaction

+May not exceed 2 years from month of issue.
 Spaced practice every 3-6 months strongly recommended.

-Required Class Documentation A complete, accurate, and legible HSI Adult First Aid CPR AED Class Roster reflecting the actual class date(s) signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).
-Notes 1.
-THIS PROGRAM IS NOT APPROVED BY CALIFORNIA EMSA FOR EPINEPHRINE AUTOINJECTOR TRAINING training and state certification to obtain a prescription for an epinephrine auto-injector, administer it to a person experiencing anaphylaxis and receive civil liability protection.
+A complete, accurate, and legible HSI Adult First Aid | CPR AED Class Roster reflecting the actual class date(s) signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).

+1. THIS PROGRAM IS NOT APPROVED BY CALIFORNIA EMSA FOR EPINEPHRINE AUTOINJECTOR TRAINING

+- a.
+California state law and regulations require additional training and state certification to obtain a prescription for an epinephrine auto-injector, administer it to a person experiencing anaphylaxis and receive civil liability protection.
 HSI instructors in California should not conduct the skill practice for use of an epinephrine auto-injector in the G2020 programs.
 Additionally, the performance evaluation for use of an epinephrine autoinjector is waived for successful completion and certification of the G2020 training programs in California.
-If you wish to conduct EMSA approved epinephrine auto-injector training in California, you must purchase and use the ASHI Use and Administration of Epinephrine Auto-Injectors program which is EMSA approved until 9/30/2025. b.
-The EMSA regulations do not apply to a school district or county office of education, or its personnel.
-2. HSI ADULT FIRST AID CPR AED IS ACCEPTED BY NYSDOH for First Aid Certifications for NYS Children's Camp Staff under Summer Day Camp First Aid.
-3. This program satisfies the New York State Commissioner of Education Commissioner's CPR and First Aid requirements for Coaches.
-Per the Department, content on concussion management, epinephrine, alucadon, and naloxone administration doesn't Coaches.
-Per the Department, content on concussion management, epinephrine, glucagon, and naloxone administration doesn't Section 3 authorize individuals to administer these drugs and does not align precisely with the NYS regulations for concussion management's specific training requirements.
+If you wish to conduct EMSA approved epinephrine auto-injector training in California, you must purchase and use the ASHI Use and Administration of Epinephrine Auto-Injectors program which is EMSA approved until 9/30/2025. - b.
+The EMSA regulations do not apply to a school district or county office of education, or its personnel. - HSI ADULT FIRST AID CPR AED IS ACCEPTED BY NYSDOH for First Aid Certifications for NYS Children's Camp Staff under Summer Day Camp First Aid. - This program satisfies the New York State Commissioner of Education Commissioner's CPR and First Aid requirements for Coaches.
+Per the Department, content on concussion management, epinephrine, glucagon, and naloxone administration doesn't authorize individuals to administer these drugs and does not align precisely with the NYS regulations for concussion management's specific training requirements.